elllie/SecondLook/README.md

 SecondLook has three main features:

 * **Awareness:** What makes a relationship healthy?
 The Awareness feature provides information on how to tell if a relationship is becoming unhealthy, plus statistics on the spread of dating abuse nationally.
 * **Detection:** Users upload their text message history with one of their contacts, and SecondLook uses machine learning techniques to determine which, if any, of those messages contain abusive language.
-More on this feature below.
+(More information on the training data and machine learning techniques used by the app can be found [here.](https://tigerprints.clemson.edu/all_dissertations/2190)
 * **Resources:** Search for local abuse hotlines, shelters, and other resources in any area.

-#### Detection feature

-SecondLook uses a linear support vector model to classify individual text messages as either "abusive" or "non-abusive".
-(More information on the training data and machine learning techniques used by the app can be found [here.](https://tigerprints.clemson.edu/all_dissertations/2190)